MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/end-life-cycle-groups-teams-sites-yammer.md

 **Download files**

-In the case of files stored within SharePoint in one of the libraries mentioned above, these can be [downloaded to a local computer](https://support.office.com/article/5c7397b7-19c7-4893-84fe-d02e8fa5df05).
+Files stored in SharePoint in one of the libraries mentioned above can be [downloaded to a local computer](https://support.office.com/article/5c7397b7-19c7-4893-84fe-d02e8fa5df05).

 **Move files**